Fan Fic / Like One Sundered Star

 - Humans and trolls alike are often prejudiced against carapacians, leading to the xenocide of this world's Holocaust.

 - Gut Punch: Arc II, the definitive point of divergence from RMWT, opens with John's gale-force freakout at Bro and then shifts almost immediately to Rose's grimdark possession and rampage through New York City.
-We're not in the Medium anymore, Toto...
+And then Doc Scratch turns up and it becomes obvious that there WILL be a SBURB session in this 'verse.

 - Heroic Safe Mode: John keeps his civilian self separate from his identity as the Heir of Breath for his mental health.
-On the villainous side, we have DS-2409, who obeys Felt orders, and Dirk who is haplessly trying to keep his team from fully succumbing to Die's brainwashing.
+On the villainous side, we have DS-2409, who obeys Felt orders vs. Dirk who is haplessly trying to keep his team from fully succumbing to Die's brainwashing, and John's Trickster Mode against his cover identity.

 - Hive Mind: Horrorterrors again - the grimdark ones tend to be picky about assimilating new minds, but the grimlight variety are characterized by massive feeding frenzies in which they swallow the minds of anyone unfortunate enough to be killed by them.